No Surprises: Release

-"No Surprises" was released as the fourth single from OK Computer on 12 January 1998.
-It reached number four on the UK Singles Chart.
+"No Surprises" was released as the fourth single from OK Computer in 1998 and reached number four on the UK singles chart.
+In the United States, it was serviced to modern rock radio on 27 April 1998.
 In 2008, it was included in Radiohead: The Best Of.
 An early version with different lyrics was included in the 2017 OK Computer reissue OKNOTOK 1997 2017.
-In October 2011, NME named "No Surprises" the 107th best track of the previous 15 years.
+As of 2025, "No Surprises" was Radiohead's most streamed song after their debut single, "Creep", with more than 1 billion streams.